profan/kodi-regexulon/README.md

 Currently catches cases where a show folder is named like `[stuff](things) show name (otherstuff)[woo]` with episodes inside which are similar, the last number in the filename is treated as the episode number and appended with `ep` to help the scraper.

+Also uses a [bk-tree](https://github.com/profan/lua-bk-tree) loaded with information from a [list](https://raw.github.com/ScudLee/anime-lists/master/anime-list-full.xml) of names to match episodes towards the list of names, currently only handles anime, but intended to become more generic.

 Requirements
 ------------